Directed polymers in a random environment: a review of the phase transitions: A brief historical overview.

 In the mathematical literature the directed polymer model was introduced by Imbrie and Spencer \cite{IS88}.
 Analysing certain expansions of $W_n^\beta$ they showed that diffusivity can still persist.
 More precisely, in dimensions $d\geq 3$ and small enough $\beta$ it holds that $\E^{\mu_n^\beta}[|S_n|^2/n]\to1$, a.s. with respect to $\omega$.
 Diffusivity was then upgraded to a central limit theorem by Bolthausen \cite{B89}, who also introduced a martingale approach.
 In particular, he showed that in the same regime of $\beta$ as \cite{IS88}, $d\geq 3$ and $a.e.$ realisation of the disorder $\omega$, $S_n/\sqrt{n}$ converges to a normal distribution with covariance matrix $\frac{1}{d} \sfI$ and $\sfI$ the identity matrix.
 The martingale approach was further used to upgrade the central limit theorem to an invariance principle \cite{AZ96}, while the expansion approach of \cite{IS88} led Sinai \cite{S95} to prove a local limit theorem in $d\geq 3$ and small $\beta$.
 The diffusive regime that the above works addressed was identified (see also \cite{S95, SZ96}) as $\{\beta \colon \lambda(2\beta)-2\lambda(\beta) < \log\frac{1}{\pi_d}\}$, where $\pi_d$ is the probability that a simple $d$-dimensional random walk which starts at $0$ returns to $0$ in finite time.
 We will later see that this condition emerges from the requirement that the second moment of $W_n^\beta$ remains bounded.

 The regime where the polymer exhibits or it is expected to exhibit diffusive behaviour is called {\it weak disorder regime}.
 Opposite to that is the {\it strong disorder regime} where localisation and super-diffusivity behaviour is expected to take place.
 A dichotomy between weak and strong disorder was identified according to whether $W_n^\beta$ converges a.s. to a random variable $W_\infty^\beta$, which is a.s. strictly positive (weak disorder) or a.s. identically equal to $0$ (strong disorder).
 Identifying the critical value $\beta_c$ (in high dimensions) is still a challenging problem and large part of this review will consider the progress around this.
-Below the critical $\beta_c$ Comets and Yoshida \cite{CY06} managed to (partially) extend Bolthausen's central limit theorem, showing that this takes place in probability as $n\to\infty$ with respect to $\omega$.
-An a.s.
-CLT in the whole weak disorder regime is still an open problem.
-In the strong disorder regime Carmona-Hu \cite{CH02}, Comets-Shiga-Yoshida \cite{CSY03} and Vargas \cite{V07} demonstrated localisation phenomena in the form of $\sup_{x}\mu_n^\beta(S_n=x)$ not converging to zero - contrary to what happens for simple random walks.
+Below the critical $\beta_c$ Comets and Yoshida \cite{CY06} managed to extend Bolthausen's central limit theorem, showing that the polymer measure $\mu_n^{\beta,\omega}$ satisfies a CLT in probability, with respect to $\omega$, up to the critical temperature as $n\to\infty$.
+A CLT for $\mu_n^{\beta,\omega}$ that would hold for $a.e.$ disorder $\omega$, for general disorder, in the whole weak disorder regime is still an open problem.
+In a Brownian environment such a CLT has been established in \cite{J23b}.
+In the strong disorder regime Carmona-Hu \cite{CH02}, Comets-Shiga-Yoshida \cite{CSY03} and Vargas \cite{V07} demonstrated\footnote{the result on the $\sup_{x}\mu_n^{\beta, \omega}(S_n=x)$ not converging to zero was proved in \cite{CH02, CSY03} in $d=1,2$ or under the additional assumption of {\it ``very'' strong disorder}, which we now know that it is equivalent to strong disorder \cite{JL24a}} localisation phenomena in the form of $\sup_{x}\mu_n^\beta(S_n=x)$ not converging to zero - contrary to what happens for simple random walks.